The Center of Excellence for Children, Families and the Law

 The Center focuses on a variety of issues that affect children and families who are involved with the legal system including families in conflict, interpersonal violence, child maltreatment and neglect, divorce, juvenile justice and children with mental and educational disabilities.

-The Center is able to provide an array of services, including professional education, training and development, professional consultation to mental health providers, attorneys, judges, custody evaluators, parenting coordinators, court personnel and social service workers; advocacy and advocacy support and research.
+The Center is able to provide an array of services, including professional education, training and development; evaluation services; professional consultation to mental health providers, attorneys, judges, custody evaluators, parenting coordinators, court personnel and social service workers; psychoeducation for parents; advocacy and advocacy support and research.

 Certificate in Child and Family Forensics

-The Massachusetts School of Professional Psychology (MSPP) is proud to present a Certificate in Child and Family Forensics including the most comprehensive and intensive course available on Parenting Coordination.
+The Massachusetts School of Professional Psychology (MSPP) is proud to present a Certificate in Child and Family Forensics.
 Courses can be taken individually or as part of the Certificate in Child and Family Forensics.
-Each course provides 2 Academic Credits or 28 Continuing Education Credits and is offered in a blended learning format, consisting of a 4-week online course and a required “weekend-in-residence” at the MSPP campus in Newton, MA.
+Each course provides 2 Academic Credits or 28 Continuing Education Credits and is offered in a blended learning format, consisting of a 4-week online course and a required "weekend-in-residence" at the MSPP campus in Newton, MA.

 > Click here for more information.